DeepRec-AI/DeepRec/modelzoo/benchmark/cpu/README.md

 - `tf_test_image` : the images used to benchmark stock tf, the default value is `alideeprec/deeprec-weekly-modelzoo:tf`

-- `test model` : which models you need to benchmark, like `- WDL`.
+- `test model` : which models you need to benchmark, like `- wide_and_deep`.
 These models can be added or deleted according to the benchmark needs.
-The default value is all six models that need to be benchmarked : `DLRM WDL DeepFM DSSM DIEN DIN`
+The default value is all models in modelzoo that need to be benchmarked

-- `model_batchsize` : batch size of all models, like `WDL: 512`.
+- `model_batchsize` : batch size of all models, like `wide_and_deep: 512`.
 Please keep the same batch size as used in model training.
 It is only used to calculate throughput and cannot be used to set training parameters

-- `modelArgs` : parameters of deeprec benchmark, like `--emb_fusion true`, the default is null
+- `modelArgs` : parameters of deeprec benchmark, like `--emb_fusion true`, the default is `--steps 12000`.
+Please do not modify the `--steps` parameter

 - `stocktf` : benchmark Stock tf or not, the value can be chosen in `on` and `off`.
 The default value is `on`, which means benchmark Stock tf.
 If there is no need to benchmark Stock tf, this value should be changed to `off`